Rules and Regulations

 If a player under penalty wins in a flight with 10+ players or has a qualifying win in a flight with 9 or fewer players, then a further handicap reduction will occur under the commissioner’s discretion.

 If a player under penalty shoots a round where the handicap differential is below the adjusted handicap, further handicap reduction may be taken under the commissioner’s discretion.

-After the penalty period ends, re-evaluation will be based on the current USGA index and competitiveness with the adjusted index.
+After the penalty period ends, re-evaluation will be based on the current USGA index and your competitiveness in the new flight.

-Once everyone has completed their round and posted their scores, trophies and/or prizes will be determined and awarded.
-The prizes usually are gift certificates to a golf store or to the local pro shop and sometimes must be redeemed that day.
-Points are given for how you place in the tournament for your flight as outlined on the points pages providing you turn in your card.
+Once everyone in an individual flight has completed play and posted their scores, trophies and prizes will be determined and awarded for that flight.
+If the prize is a certificate in the pro shop, it must be redeemed that day.
+Points are given for how you place in the tournament for your specific flight as outlined on the Points page on the website providing you turn in your card and post for handicap.
 Winning an event also qualifies you for the TOUR Championship.
-Also, if you are a non-winner, but have highest point total in your flight of all who have not already qualified, you also have the opportunity of being invited to the TOUR Championship.
+If you are a non-winner but have high point total, you also have the opportunity of being invited to the TOUR Championship.